How to use this checklist

 Electrical Installation Condition Report (EICR)

-Since July 2020 (for new tenancies) and April 2021 (for existing tenancies), all private rented properties in England must have a valid EICR.
-The report must be satisfactory or any required remedial works completed within 28 days.
+Private rented properties in England need a valid EICR.
+The report must be satisfactory, or any required remedial works must be completed within the required timeframe.

 Energy efficiency